rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 | Overall survival b                                     | Overall survival b                                     | Overall survival b                                     | Overall survival b                                     | Overall survival b                                     |
 | HR (95% CI)                                            | 0.88 (0.69; 1.13)                                      | 0.88 (0.69; 1.13)                                      | 0.88 (0.69; 1.13)                                      | 0.88 (0.69; 1.13)                                      |
 | p-value (exploratory)                                  | 0.33                                                   | 0.33                                                   | 0.33                                                   | 0.33                                                   |

-a 1000 mg/m 2  oral twice daily for 14 days administered every 3 weeks

-b Stratified analysis included all progression and death events except those where non-protocol therapy (NPT) was initiated prior to documented progression; data from those patients were censored at the last tumour assessment prior to starting NPT.

 An unstratified analysis of PFS (investigator assessed) was performed that did not censor for non- protocol therapy prior to disease progression.
 The results of these analyses were very similar to the primary PFS results.